magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_interactive_and iterated_experiments.md

 ## Balancing randomization
 Magpie's complex experiments can also be utilized to implement balanced randomization.

-In this case, we use the *condition* to let the magpie backend sort participants into groups. *chains* should then be the number of participants per condition, and *generations* can be `1` for this experiment (unless you want to create an iterated experiment).
+In this case, we use the *variant* to let the magpie backend sort participants into groups. *chains* should then be the number of participants per variant, and *generations* can be `1` for this experiment (unless you want to create an iterated experiment).
 After [ConnectInteractiveScreen](https://reference.magpie-experiments.org/#connectinteractivescreen) has
-yielded to the next screen, we can access the assigned condition in `$magpie.socket`.
+yielded to the next screen, we can access the assigned variant in `$magpie.socket`.